xuhualiang/gtunnel/README.md

 # gtunnel
 `gtunnel` is a proxy that translates existing socket into SSL/TLS.
 It is a `golang` implementation that replaces `stunnel`.
 We benefit from efficient `goroutine`. we cross plantforms with a few hundred lines of go code.

 Unlike `stunnel`, `gtunnel` is simple enough, efficent and scalable.
 Detailed measurement will be placed.
-Contact `hualiang.xu@gmail.com` for more.

 ## socket to socket redirection
 ```